rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/28038)

-Rails will now allow management of application secrets in a secure way built on top of [sekrets](https://github.com/ahoward/sekrets) gem.
+Rails will now allow management of application secrets in a secure way built on top of the [sekrets](https://github.com/ahoward/sekrets) gem.

 Run `bin/rails secrets:setup` to setup a new encrypted secrets file.
-It will generate a master key which needs to be stored outside of the repository and it will allow checking in the actual secrets in the revision control.
+It will generate a master key which needs to be stored outside of the repository, and it will allow checking in the actual secrets in the revision control.

-The secrets will be decrypted in production either using `RAILS_MASTER_KEY` from the ENV or injected key file.
+The secrets will be decrypted in production using either the `RAILS_MASTER_KEY` environment variable from a key file.

 ### Parameterized mailers